We are able to offer our patients the option of safe, comfortable, and effective sedation dentistry.

 - Minimal Sedation: The patient is conscious.
 This method is the lightest level of sedation.
 It involves a mild sedative, such as a Valium-like medication or Nitrous Oxide (laughing gas.)

 - Moderate Sedation: The patient is conscious and it is referred to as “Sedation Dentistry.”
 Moderate Sedation allows the patient to simply respond to questions.
 You are not asleep for sedation dentistry.

 - Deep Sedation: Also known as general anesthesia, patients go between consciousness and unconsciousness during their dental procedure.
 They typically have no recollection of the treatment and are not able to respond to questions even if they are awake at times.

 St. Louis Sedation Dentistry

-If you have a severe fear of phobia of the dentist that is keeping you from having a needed dental treatment, rest assured there is a way for you to relax in the dental chair.
-We work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.
+If you have a severe fear or phobia of the dentist that keeps you from receiving dental treatment, be assured there is a way to relax in the dental chair.
+At The Dental Anesthesia Center, we work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.
 We strive to develop lifelong relationships with our patients by combining the latest dental technology with a professional and compassionate team.

 The Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.